eduardafneumann/computer-graphics/README.md

 ## Controls

-W, S, A, D to translate the object on screen
+W, S, A, D to move the camera

-X, Z to scale the object

-Up, Down, Left, Right, M, N to rotate

 P to (de)activate poligonal mode

 V to (de)activate linear renderization

+C to change between void and scenario

+### Void (first screen)

+X, Z to scale the object

+Up, Down, Left, Right, M, N to rotate the object

 1, 2, 3, 4, 5 to change object

-O to change to world

-L, K to (de)activate lights
+Q, E to (de)activate the lights

+### Scenario

+B to (de)activate drawing the light source

+R, F, T, G, Y, H to move the light source

+I, K to change ambient ilumination